ArmedGuy/fnoverload/README.md

 There are several libraries out there that can do function overloading, but none have had an innocent enough syntax for me.
 I hope that others will find my version easy to use.

+Please remember that unlike true overloading, this is psuedo-overloading that is performed in runtime.
+I have not benchmarked it in any way

 ### How to use: